 Caitlin Burns (Teaching Artist for Acting)

 Caitlin is a professional educator and performer in the Twin Cities.
 Hailing from Fairbanks, Alaska, she now lives in New Brighton with her husband and two children.
 Caitlin earned a degree in Musical Theater Performance with an Acting Emphasis from the University of Northern Colorado in 2005.
 She puts that degree to good use by performing with various Twin Cities theater companies, such as Artistry, Gilbert and Sullivan Very Light Opera Company, Lyric Arts, Shoot the Glass Theater, and more!
 Caitlin earned a second degree in Elementary Education from the University of Alaska Fairbanks in 2009, and has taught in the Anoka Hennepin School District for the last 7 years.
-She is currently in the process of earning her Masters of Science in Education with a Reading & Literacy focus from Walden University.
+She earned her Masters of Science in Education with a Reading & Literacy focus from Walden University.
 Caitlin is excited to spend a week combining her two passions this summer; musical theater, and educating young people!
-It will certainly be a welcome break from all of her course work!

 Jocelyn has a vocal music ed degree from North Dakota State and is finishing up her 9th year teaching elementary music.
 In 2019 she directed her first full kids musical at Sunnyside Elementary, in New Brighton where she currently teaches, and established the Sunnyside Performing Arts Club.
 "I enjoyed it so much, and after an odd and very quiet year without hearing kids sing, I am so excited to be back singing and spreading joy through music and song!"